What Is Life Coaching?

 When to See a Therapist vs. a Life Coach

-"It makes so much sense," Fisher continues, "because it doesn't matter how much coaching you go through to be the best version of yourself.
+"I actually have had some clients come to see me and say, 'I've gone through years of coaching, but I feel like I'm right back where I started,'" Fisher says.
+"It makes so much sense because it doesn't matter how much coaching you go through to be the best version of yourself.
 If you haven't gone back and faced your shadows and done the healing work, all the stuff that we add as part of the coaching … really doesn't help us to show up authentically."

 Life coaching is not a fast-track pass to happiness and fulfillment.
 As Fisher says, if there is trauma to work through or healing to be done, that must be addressed before life coaching.
-However, there's a point in which therapy's positive effects begin to plateau.
+However, there's a point at which therapy's positive effects begin to plateau.

 "Just the therapy alone, the therapeutic component, isn't enough for us to actually be equipped with the resources and the clarity that we need to say, 'This is the kind of person I want to show up as in this world.'
 And that's where the coaching piece comes in," Fisher says.